Here’s Why Makeup Might Be Breaking You Out — and What to Do About ItNovember 09, 2017

-My skin has been all over the place for years — some seasons I find it really dry and others times my skin is shinier than patent leather.
-I’ve also struggled with moderate acne, but I started to wonder if my skincare routine may not be to blame.
-It always seems like the moment I change up my makeup routine, my skin automatically reacts in a defensive inflammatory manner.
-Although I love my face makeup dearly, I’ll be the first to admit that they might be responsible — and Dr. Joshua Zeichner, Director of Cosmetic & Clinical Research in Dermatology at Mount Sinai Hospital, happens to agree.
+My skin has been all over the place for years — some seasons I find myself really dry and others times my skin is shinier than patent leather.
+I’ve also struggled with moderate acne, and it always seems like the moment I change up my makeup routine, my skin automatically reacts in a defensive inflammatory manner.
+Although I love my face products dearly, I’ll be the first to admit that they might be responsible — and Dr. Joshua Zeichner, Director of Cosmetic & Clinical Research in Dermatology at Mount Sinai Hospital, happens to agree.

 “To avoid breaking out from your makeup, make sure to prep the skin using a salicylic acid base cleanser to remove excess oil, dirt, and dead cells from the surface,” Dr. Zeichner suggests.
-It’s also important to use makeup that is labeled as non-comedogenic.
+It’s also important to use makeup that is labeled as noncomedogenic.
 “This means that they have been studied and shown not to cause acne breakouts,” he adds.
 Mineral-based makeup or powder foundations are a great alternative — they are lightweight and sit on the surface of the skin.
-Another great option is to try using makeup products that will help absorb excess oil, like the It Cosmetics Bye Bye Breakout.